zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

 severity level can be changed in the [Zonemaster-Engine profile].
 Also see the [Severity Level Definitions] document.

-The argument names in the Arguments column lists the arguments used in the message.
+The argument names in the Arguments column list the arguments used in the message.
 The argument names are defined in the [argument list].

 The name server names are assumed to be available at the time when the msgid